Visa Traveler

 “I am not satisfied that you have sufficient ties and would, in fact, leave the UK on completion of your proposed visit”

-Write a detailed cover letter mentioning your proposed itinerary, your financial situation, your travel history, your intention to return back, etc.
+Write a detailed cover letter for your UK visa mentioning your proposed itinerary, your financial situation, your travel history, your intention to return, etc.

-Your cover letter should not exceed one page.
+Your cover letter should be one page or a maximum of two pages.
 Use bullets instead of paragraphs.
-The simpler, cleaner the better.
+The simpler, the cleaner the better.

 Visa officers may have lots of work on their plates.
 So, your cover letter should convey what you want to convey clearly and quickly.